LATEST CORONAVIRUS (COVID-19) UPDATES:

-Homeowners are required to obtain a Short Term Rental / Tourist Rooming House Permit from the City of Racine Public Health Department prior to offering this service to visitors.
+Homeowners are required to obtain a Short Term Rental / Tourist Rooming House Permit from the Environmental Health Division prior to offering this service to visitors.
 A Joint Inspection (Building, Fire and Public Health Departments) must be completed for permit approval.
 The permitting year is from July 1 until June 30 of the following year.
 Public Health and Fire inspections will occur at least once every permitting year to ensure continued compliance with regulations.
 If an initial permit is approved in April, May or June of a given year, such permit will be valid until the end of the following permitting year, on June 30.

 City of Racine Ordinance 90-55.
 Check with the City Clerk’s Office at 262-636-9171 for questions regarding room tax.

 Short-term rentals must report and pay Wisconsin sales tax.
 City of Racine is subject to 5.1% sales tax (5% state, 0.1% stadium).
 Exception: If a host's taxable sales are less than $1,000 in a calendar year, a sales tax exemption may apply to the sales.
 For more information, see

 Exceptions for Taxes Collected by Residential Short-Term Lodging Marketplaces from the Wisconsin Department of Revenue (WI DOR).
 If you have any questions, contact the WI DOR at 608-266-2776.

 As a property owner, you may be subject to lease agreements and/or cooperative, cohousing, condominium, homeowner association, or tenant organization regulations.

 Make A Payment

 For more information on city services: